Tummy troubles? Here’s 5 tips for healthy digestion.

 Moving your body also helps get your digestive tract going, as exercise stimulates the muscles to contract.
 It’s also a great natural anti-stress (and we already know the flight or fight response harms the ‘second brain’).
 Keep your meals frequent as well, to avoid indigestion.

-The foods that create chaos in your stomach might surprise you.
+The foods that create chaos in your stomach and compromise healthy digestion might surprise you.
 Often, they’re healthy by nutritional standards, but simply don’t ‘agree’ with you.
 This might include broccoli, beans, tofu, ‘fake’ meat and dairy.
 Take your time, rule out one food at a time and keep a meal diary, so you can track how your digestive system behaves.

 Follow a clean, wholesome Mediterranean diet, supporting your body with nutritional supplements, like Zinobiotic and Zinzino’s Xtend.
 With a full range of 23 vitamins, trace elements, and a purified 1,3/1,6 beta-glucan for overall great health.
 Complemented by BalanceOil that harmonises it… like a beautiful in sync opera.